 As you know, traveling is stressful enough on its own.
 (Yay, close quarters with the in-laws for a week in the middle of winter!)
 But when you’re trying to stay healthy—especially if you’re a control freak like me—it’s even harder when you realize you might not have a say over when, what and where you get to eat.
 Nor will you be able to hit the gym or a yoga class whenever you feel like it.

 Travel has a way of wearing down your immune system, and airports, rest stops and planes are notorious breeding grounds for germs.
-Keep up with your antioxidant intake, and your body will be better prepared to protect itself.
+An easy healthy travel tip is to keep up with your antioxidant intake.
+That way your body will be better prepared to protect itself.
 Travel packets of Emergen-C or Amazing Grass—a green powder you can mix with water or juice—will help keep your immunity up.

 You may not have access to organic fermented veggies or coconut-water kefir while en route to Cleveland or Tucson (a girl can dream, right?), but many airport kiosks—and even some gas stations!—sell at least one flavor of kombucha.
 Probiotics are especially important if you experience tummy trouble while traveling, and a kombucha a day will help keep them in check.